angular/material-start/README.md

 ##### ES5 Tutorials

-These tutorials assume that you have already cloned the repository and executed the `npm update` command.
+These tutorials assume that you have already cloned the repository and executed the `npm install` command.

 You will notice html Tutorials #0 thru #8: these will be used to guide you through the development process.
 By following these tutorials stages, you will be very quickly introduced to the powerful features of Angular Material.